merkatorgis/docker4gis/docs/README.md

    are copied out of the base component's image:
    1. The base component's run script (`run.sh`);
-   1. The docker4gis utilities as they were at the time the base component was built, so that they work just as the run script expects; 1.
-From the run script, the utilities are available in the temporary directory `docker4gis`.
+   1. The docker4gis utilities as they were at the time the base component was built, so that they work just as the run script expects; from the run script, the utilities are available in the temporary directory `docker4gis`.